bishwaarun/junit-with-mockito/README.md

 b.<u>Alphanumeric</u>
 - We can use @TestMethodOrder(Alphanumeric.class) for provide test method order.
-- First sort using 0-9 if same found then compare wuth A-Z sorting order
+- First sort using 0-9 if same found then compare with A-Z sorting order

 ```
 @TestMethodOrder(Alphanumeric.class)